 Charterhouse Heritage Park

-Until now Charterhouse Heritage Park has been relatively unknown to all but the immediate community, who have continuously fought for its preservation against development pressures.
-Historic Coventry Trust is working to restore and preserve the landscape with the community.
+Until now, Charterhouse Heritage Park has been relatively unknown to all but the immediate community, who have continuously fought for its preservation against development pressures.
+Today, Historic Coventry Trust is working with local people and other organisations to restore and preserve the landscape.

-Historic Coventry Trust, with the community’s support, will preserve the landscape in perpetuity, restore it and actively manage it as the Charterhouse Heritage Park.
+Historic Coventry Trust, with the community’s support, will preserve the landscape in perpetuity, restoring and and actively managing it as the Charterhouse Heritage Park.

-With support from Severn Trent Community Fund and Coventry City Council, Historic Coventry Trust will start work in 2022 to create a new cycle and pedestrian path along the former railway goods line (the Loop Line) linking Charterhouse and Gosford Green.
+With support from Severn Trent Community Fund and Coventry City Council, Historic Coventry Trust started work in 2022 to create a new cycle and pedestrian path along the former railway goods line (the Loop Line) linking Charterhouse and Gosford Green.

 If you’d like to get involved in the protection and restoration of the Charterhouse Heritage Park and the transformation of the loop line, come and volunteer with us.

 Come and explore our other sites across the city and discover Coventry’s amazing heritage, with lots to see and do and plenty to discover.